LeonAppDev/Document/FrontEndFundamental/React.md

 ### ES6 semantic
  * Please be aware of name import and default import, sometimes this fault will lead to a quite deep defect.
 I once name import a constant string without {},then my action could never

+### React Route
+ When use <a> or windown.open in React, it always jump to mydomain/uri, so in react component, need to find a way to redirect another domain.